 Uses of Tea Tree Oil

 Tea tree oil has been long valued for its antifungal, antibacterial, and antiviral properties.
-In the 1920s, it was used in dentistry and surgery to clean wounds and prevent infections.5 Surgeons believed that it is more effective than carbolic acid, the commonly used antiseptic at that time.6
+In the 1920s, it was used in dentistry and surgery to help clean wounds and prevent infections.5 Surgeons believed that it is more effective than carbolic acid, the commonly used antiseptic at that time.6

 Tea tree oil's has become more popular within the last few years, and it is now added to soaps, shampoos, lotions, and other personal care products.
 Tea tree oil has many uses around the home, too.
 An article in Mother Nature Network7 lists nine home uses of tea tree oil, including: